robenkleene/design-references/blender/tutorials/blender-gradient-background.md

 ## Setup the Node Editor

+### World

+To apply the gradient to the world:

-1. In "World Properties", make sure "Use Nodes" is selected.
+1. In "World Properties", make sure "Use Nodes" is selected (it should be blue).
 2. Drag up the bottom split, and switch to the "Shader Editor".
-3. Select "World" in the upper left (from "object").
+Select "World" in the upper left (from "object").

+### Plane

+To apply the gradient to a plane:

+1. Add a plane (`⇧A`, "Mesh > Plane")
+2. Under "Material Properties", click "New", make sure "Use Nodes" is selected (it should be blue).
+3. Drag up the bottom split, and switch to the "Shader Editor".
+Select "Object" in the upper left (it's probably the default).

 ## Node Editor